 Construction progressing on 25 Water Street, a 32-story office-to-residential conversion and expansion in Manhattan’s Financial District.
 Designed by CetraRuddy and developed by GFP Real Estate, Metro Loft Management, and Rockwood Capital, the project involves the replacement of the building’s brick façade with a modern fenestration featuring more expansive windows, a gut renovation of its 1.1 million square feet of interiors, and the construction of ten new stories above its former parapet.
 The overhaul will yield 1,300 apartments, making it the largest office-to-residential conversion in US history by unit count, surpassing the 566-unit redevelopment of One Wall Street a few streets to the north.
-The property is bound by Water Street to the north, 2 New York Plaza to the south, the New York Vietnam Veterans Memorial to the east, and Broad Street to the west.
+Pavarini McGovern is the general contractor for the property, which is bound by Water Street to the north, 2 New York Plaza to the south, the New York Vietnam Veterans Memorial to the east, and Broad Street to the west.

 Exterior work has moved along steadily since our last update in late February, when the steel addition had recently topped out and the lower levels stood exposed, awaiting their new windows.
 Recent photos show almost all of the new floor-to-ceiling glass in place on the bottom half of the building and on the new construction at the top, with the final story in the process of wrapping up.
 Crews have also begun to apply the new white paint scheme to the red brick below in alternating columns, creating a temporary striped appearance on the broad northern face.
 Two hoists remain attached to the northern and western elevations as interior work progresses.